What the Import Locations option does

 If the import finishes but the locations do not appear correctly, check the following:

-Make sure the CSV file uses the exact required header.
+- Make sure the CSV file uses the exact required header.

 Recommended workflow

-If you plan to use the locations in search, import them first, then configure the search form fields to use the location taxonomy structure.
+If you plan to use locations in the search form, import them first, then configure the search fields to use the location taxonomy structure.